OwaisAlyas/MarsRobotMovement/README.md

 # MarsRobotMovement

+1) First clone/ Download the repo
+2) Open Solution in VS
+3) First Clear and then build the MarsRobotMovementTest Project
+4) Secondly Clear and then build the MarsRobotMovement Project
+5) Then Build the Mian Solution and Run and Test

 You need to develop a robot that will navigate on Mars terrain.

 The input of the app will be a series of commands to move the robot on the plateau.
 Mars plateau is a grid defined by the initial input of the app, such as 5x5, 3x4, etc.